-If you are interested in background information on the next major wave to hit higher education, you may want to read The mobile academy: mLearning for higher education by Clark Quinn.
-Quinn does a solid job of walking a reader through all the key points necessary to adequately address issues revolving around mobile learning (mlearning) in a academic environment.
+If you are interested in background information on the next major wave to hit higher education, you may want to read The Mobile Academy: mLearning for Higher Education* by Clark Quinn.
+Quinn does a solid job of walking a reader through all the key points necessary to adequately address issues revolving around mobile learning (mlearning) in an academic environment.

 In chapter one, Quinn references a Pew Internet report indicating 93% of adults under 30 have cell phones, yet, only 13.1% of institutions have mobile learning capabilities.
 The United States is lagging behind other countries in terms of mlearning but the need and want are increasing each day.
 In nine chapters, Quinn not only points out the need in terms of learning but also discusses infrastructure needs and organization policy considerations.